0xAX/linux-insides/SyncPrim/linux-sync-6.md

 #endif
 ```

 As I already wrote in previous parts of this [chapter](https://0xax.gitbook.io/linux-insides/summary/syncprim) we will not consider [debugging](https://en.wikipedia.org/wiki/Debugging) and [lock validator](https://www.kernel.org/doc/Documentation/locking/lockdep-design.txt) related stuff in this part.
 So for now we just skip the `SEQCOUNT_DEP_MAP_INIT` macro.
 The second field of the given `seqlock_t` is `lock` initialized with the `__SPIN_LOCK_UNLOCKED` macro which is defined in the [include/linux/spinlock_types.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/spinlock_types.h) header file.
-We will not consider implementation of this macro here as it just initialize [rawspinlock](https://0xax.gitbook.io/linux-insides/summary/syncprim/linux-sync-1) with architecture-specific methods (More abot spinlocks you may read in first parts of this [chapter](https://0xax.gitbook.io/linux-insides/summary/syncprim)).
+We will not consider implementation of this macro here as it just initializes [rawspinlock](https://0xax.gitbook.io/linux-insides/summary/syncprim/linux-sync-1) with architecture-specific methods (More about spinlocks you may read in first parts of this [chapter](https://0xax.gitbook.io/linux-insides/summary/syncprim)).

 We have considered the first way to initialize a sequential lock.
 Let's consider second way to do the same, but do it dynamically.
 We can initialize a sequential lock with the `seqlock_init` macro which is defined in the same  [include/linux/seqlock.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/seqlock.h) header file.